vegarsti/reload/README.md

 # watch

-Add `watch` in front of your command to automatically rerun the command when related files change.
+Add `watch` in front of your command to automatically rerun the command when you make file changes.

 `watch` uses the following heuristics: